Table of Contents

 As we mentioned earlier, use GorillaWeld and not the regular glue.
 Working with fiberglass is not easy, and you will need to use heavy-duty epoxy.

-2. Clean surface
+2. Prepare the surface thoroughly

 Make sure to clean the surface with a cloth and remove all dust and debris.
 Also, dry the surface properly.
 Sometimes GorillaWeld might have a tough time sticking to a smooth surface; slightly rub the surface to make it a bit rougher.